ArkS0001/ArkS0001/README.md

    <li><a href="https://medium.com/@arks0001/energy-temperature-performance-trade-off-in-processing-units-cpu-gpu-dpu-tpu-npu-vpu-qpu-cd8eecc33a7f">Balancing Energy Efficiency and Performance in Modern Processing Units: CPU, GPU, DPU, TPU, NPU, VPU, and QPU</a></li>
     <li><a href="https://arks0001.medium.com/comparative-analysis-of-tpus-and-cpus-specialized-efficiency-vs-versatile-performance-79389986a717">Comparative Analysis of TPUs and CPUs: Specialized Efficiency vs. Versatile Performance</a></li>
     <li><a href="https://medium.com/@arks0001/liquid-neural-networks-real-time-adaptability-and-temporal-processing-excellence-781e2448a1fb">Liquid Neural Networks: Real-Time Adaptability and Temporal Processing Excellence</a></li>
+    <li><a href="https://arks0001.medium.com/nuclear-fusion-dynamics-reinforcement-learning-and-llms-for-plasma-stability-optimization-98e0a3173128">Nuclear Fusion Dynamics: Reinforcement Learning and LLMs for Plasma Stability Optimization</a></li>
 </ul>

 ```py